gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/self_study_and_challenge_solutions.md

 Upgrade an instance to a t2.small instance, which has more CPU power and double the memory (1 vCPU and 2 GB of RAM), the process speeds up because the system can handle the resource-intensive tasks more efficiently, leading to faster performance during app creation and builds.

-**Lessons Learned**

-- **Cloud Service Mastery**

-AWS provides a wide range of services, and while this flexibility is powerful, it can also be overwhelming.
-I learned how to selectively use services like EC2
-Lesson: Proper planning and understanding AWS architecture before deployment is critical to ensure both security and scalability.

-- **MERN Stack Deployment**

-Deploying full-stack applications requires careful coordination between frontend and backend services, especially in the cloud.
-Understanding how routing works in single-page applications (SPAs) when deployed in a static environment was essential.

-**Lesson:** Cloud deployment introduces additional complexities, such as managing static assets, handling API endpoints, and establishing database connections.

-- **Continuous Learning**

-This journey reinforced the importance of continuous learning and adapting to new technologies.
-AWS is a constantly evolving platform, and staying up-to-date with new services and best practices is key to success.
-Lesson: Embrace continuous learning to keep pace with changes in cloud technologies and development frameworks.